 Le Vieux Comptoir

 For a true French village experience, book in for a night at Marylebone Village’s Le Vieux Comptoir.
-The restaurant is renowned for its traditional dishes, all expertly made by their culinary team.
+The restaurant is renowned for its traditional dishes, all expertly made by its culinary team.

 Where: 26-28 Moxon Street, Marylebone Village, W1U 4EU